cristiklein/simpy/docs/simpy_intro/shared_resources.rst

 Basic Resource Usage
 ====================

-We'll slightly modify our elctric vehicle process ``car`` that we introduced in the last sections.
+We'll slightly modify our electric vehicle process ``car`` that we introduced in the last sections.

 The car will now drive to a *battery charging station (BCS)* and request one of